Inder-rana/Course_projects/Gender_gap_SQL_Tableau/README.md

 ![](https://github.com/Inder-rana/course_projects/blob/main/Gender_gap_SQL_Tableau/image_database.PNG "Relational Schema")

-**1.** I write a SQL query in the MySQL database name `Employees_mod` to get the breakdown between the male and female employees working in the company each year, starting from 1990.
+**1.** I wrote a SQL query in the MySQL database name `Employees_mod` to get the breakdown between the male and female employees working in the company each year, starting from 1990.
 Then I exported the SQL output into the CSV file name `Task 1_csv`, and then later on I imported this CSV file into Tableau as a Text file, then create chart 1 showing the cumulative breakdown between male and female employees starting from 1990 to 2002.

 	SQL query used: